Miles Today 16.1, Cumulative 42.8

 It passes the old Pendeen lifeboat station which is now a memorial commemorating the disaster in 1981.
 The “Solomon Browne” was launched in hurricane conditions to go to the rescue of the “Union Star” .
 Both vessels were wrecked with the loss of all hands.

 It is hard to believe looking at the sea on a calm June day how dangerous it is in severe weather.
-This brought home to me by the number of memorials I saw over the last 2 days.
+This was brought home to me by the number of memorials to lost ships and sailors that I have walked past over the last 2 days.

 I arrived in Mousehole in brilliant sunshine.
 I passed the house where the last Cornish person to speak Cornish as her first language lived.
 No one knows where the name comes from but it is a beautiful village